net-lisias-ksp/Principia/Concepts.md

 ## Terminology

-Veteran players of stock KSP will be familiar with the terms prograde, retrograde, radial, and normal.
-In Principia, the terminology is different, as described below:
+Veteran players of stock KSP will be familiar with the terms *prograde*, *retrograde*, *radial*, and *normal*.
+This terminology makes sense for conics: prograde is a standard term , the next vector is the orthogonalization of the inward radial vector (towards the planet), the third vector is normal to the orbital plane.

+In Principia, all three components of Δv depend on the choice of frame.
+In addition, orbits are arbitrary curves in 3D, which may curve away from the nearest body.
+Thus, we use a different terminology, closer to mathematical conventions:

 |Stock KSP|Principia|Symbol|
 |---|---|---|